Tucker29/hello-world/English_1.md

   > show strong feelings: passionate, intense.
   > generous.

+couch: ===bench. the long chair.
+reinforce: strengthen
+This is the reason why Graham's guests are so __laid__悠闲 back on the show.
+uptight: nervous.
+upbeat tone:  upbeat: cheerful; optimistic.
+don't say something out of malice or dislike for someone.   ##malice: the intention/desire to do evil.
+botch: bungle; make a mess of; mismanage; mishandle; carry out sth badly or carelessly.
+Empire's sexiest man of the year poll.
+intently: with earnest and eager attention. 一心一意.
+endear him to people:  endear: cause to be loved or liked.
+extra nudity:
+one-wipes for after you poop:

 inception: beiginning;  from inception to completion.  the __eastablishment or start point__ of the institution/activity.

 commencement: 1.beginning/start point.
 2. graduation ceremony.